alandipert/wondr-blog/posts/tail-recursion-in-r.md

 version... why did we care about recursion again?

 Well, maybe we don't.
 The choice to use recursion is a stylistic one with arguable benefits.
+People with a mathematical bent seem to enjoy it.
+So do I, usually.

-Forgoing a debate of the merits of recursive style, let's assume we want it, and that we need a technique that somehow lets us write recursive functions without needing to worry about the stack limit.
+Forgoing a debate of the merits of recursive style, let's assume we want it, and continue on to trampolines: a means to stack-friendly recursive functions.

 ### Trampoline